Dawnguard, Ysani Playthrough

 Looking at Harkon’s quoted dialogue on his wiki page, I see that his line is that he sacrificed a thousand people in Molag Bal’s name.
 He was also apparently a powerful king at the time, which suggests that he had the power to round up a thousand people to have them sacrificed.

-So I’m going with a headcanon here, I think, that at most Serana might have been aware that her father ordered the rounding up of sacrificed.
+So I’m going with a headcanon here, I think, that at most Serana might have been aware that her father ordered the rounding up of sacrifices.
 And that she was probably not thinking too much about whether or not those sacrifices were willing.
 Also a distinct possibility she hadn’t known about them at all before her father came to her and Valerica going, “Hey, family, guess what!
 We’re totally going to be vampires!
 Let’s go have a ritual!”

 I also smell a distinct possibility that Serana may have gone along with it out of a desperate play for her father’s approval.